 Texas A&M professor Mike Shaub put the idea in our heads and now we can't get it out: Waiting for the photo of Scott London and Phil Mickelson laughing at a firm event in T minus 5, 4, 3….
 And it will be totally irrelevant. — Mike Shaub (@mikeshaub) May 19, 2016 Irrelevant or not, […]

 The US Supreme Court has agreed to review an insider trading case involving a man who used his brother-in-law's position as a banker at Citigroup to make more than $1.7 million.
 The Court's decision could redefine insider trading and could possibly make it more difficult for the SEC to prosecute insider traders who pass information […]

+Ed. note: this article was cleaned up in 2023, mostly updating bad links.
+The terrible advice stands.
 Over this long holiday weekend, if you decide to hatch a plan to trade on non-public information here are a few tips to keep the Feds off your tail for a couple of extra weeks1 until your inevitable capture.
-Your “golf-coded emails” aren’t clever Sean and Robert Stewart are a father-son insider trading duo charged this […]
+Your […]

 Insider trading: the classic white collar money-making scheme.
 Do it right, and you’ll amass a fortune.
 Screw it up, and you’ll wind up stamping out license plates and teaching ethics CPE from behind bars with Scott London.
 We're here today to tell you how NOT to get caught because who knows, some day you may […]

 Do you all remember the Post-It note eating fools the SEC accused of insider trading?
 Well, now the SEC has charged the alleged "middleman," who was the one the SEC claimed was eating the Post-it notes with insider-y things written on them back in March though they didn't reveal his name at the time.
 Today's […]